bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 year after year

 * start off on the right(wrong) foot with...
+Start off on the right foot with my new job, I first solved an important problem in our system.

 * interval (n.)
 The interval between the two conflicts was only two weeks.